yigit-serin/omnipay-nestpay/README.md

 * void($options) - generally can only be called up to 24 hours after submitting a transaction
 * credit($options) - money points processed transaction
 * settle($options) - settlement query processed transaction
+* status($options) - returns status message of the transaction

+For PostGateway

+* authorize($options) - forwards the user via HTTP Post to gateway for a PreAuth
+* purchase($options) - forwards the user via HTTP Post to gateway for an Auth
+* acceptNotification - accepts the result notification from the gateway

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

 ## Unit Tests

 PHPUnit is a programmer-oriented testing framework for PHP.
 It is an instance of the xUnit architecture for unit testing frameworks.
+No

 ## Sample App
             <?php